Visiting the MHS Library

 - Upon entering the library, all coats, bags, purses, backpacks, umbrellas and other outside gear must be checked in the lockers provided in the lobby.
 Please avoid bringing oversized bags or luggage to the library.
 While laptops are welcome, laptop bags must be checked.

 - Scanners and video cameras are not allowed.
-Use of a non-flash camera is limited to members of the society, including camera phones.
+Use of a hand held, non-flash camera is limited to members of the society, including camera phones.

 - The Reading Room is equipped with public access computers, microfilm reader–printers and a photocopier.
 Please be aware of others waiting to use the equipment.
 The staff may impose time limits and a sign–up list system when the Library is busy.